History of Eastern Christianity: Church of the East

 It was not until the third ecumenical council (see First Council of Ephesus) that the Assyrian Church of the East and the churches of Asia, parted ways in schism with the Eastern Orthodox Church, the church of Byzantium which was still united with Rome.

-Oriental Orthodox Church
+Oriental Orthodox Churches

 Later councils to define the tenets of the community of Christianity, caused the Oriental Orthodox community to part in schism as well (see the Council of Chalcedon).
 The churches or communities at this point were National churches so a great deal of nationalistic sentiments played into the various schisms.